-When at least one Sync is active, the corresponding icon appears in the Windows taskbar notification area.
+When at least one sync is active, the corresponding icon appears in the Windows taskbar notification area.
 Right-clicking the icon opens the shortcut menu with the following items:

-- Open True Image 2013 opens the program's main window with the Synchronization tab selected. - Open sync folder if you have a single sync, choosing this item opens the synchronized folder.
-If you have more than one sync, this opens a submenu where you can select the desired sync folder. - Pause all syncs pauses all synchronization processes. - Resume all syncs restarts all synchronization processes if they have been paused. - Show notifications toggles the display of notifications at the taskbar. - Acronis Web site opens in your default browser the page with information about synchronization on Acronis Web site. - Help opens True Image 2013 Help. - Exit removes the Sync icon from the taskbar and pauses all syncs.
+- Open True Image opens the program's main window with the Synchronization tab selected. - Open sync folder if you have a single sync, choosing this item opens the synchronized folder.
+If you have more than one sync, this opens a submenu where you can select the desired sync folder. - Pause all syncs pauses all synchronization processes. - Recently changed files shows the list of files recently added or changed in your syncs. - Resume all syncs restarts all synchronization processes if they have been paused. - Acronis website opens in your default browser the page with information about synchronization on Acronis website. - Help opens Acronis True Image 2014 Help. - Turn off sync removes the Sync icon from the taskbar and pauses all syncs.

-1.1.9.4 Tools and utilities tab
+3.4 Tools and utilities tab

-This tab allows you to select the tools and utilities provided by Acronis True Image 2013.
+This tab allows you to select the tools and utilities provided by Acronis True Image 2014.
 Launch the required tool or utility by clicking the appropriate link.
 For more information see Tools and utilities (p.
-168).
+154).

-1.1.9.5 Wizards and notification area icons
+3.5 Wizards and notification area icons

-When you use the available Acronis True Image 2013 tools and utilities, the program will in many cases employ wizards to guide you through the operations.
+When you use the available Acronis True Image 2014 tools and utilities, the program will in many cases employ wizards to guide you through the operations.